ibm-cloud-docs/BlockStorage/mounting-windows.md

     - Set the allocation unit size to 64 K.
     - Provide a label for your Storage volume.
 9. Click **Next**.
 10. Check the values for your volume, and then click **Finish**.
-On the Disk Management page, the volume now appears as Online.
+On the Disk Management page, the volume now appears as online.

 ## Verifying whether MPIO is configured correctly
 {: #verifyMPIOWindows}